ganweisoft/WebPlugins/README.md

 ### Source Code Build Instructions
-For information on how to build IoTCenterWebAPi from source, please refer to the [Wiki](https://github.com/ganweisoft/IoTCenterWebAPi/wiki).
+For information on how to build WebPlugins from source, please refer to the [Wiki](https://github.com/ganweisoft/WebPlugins/wiki).

 ### License
 WebPlugins is licensed under the very permissive MIT License.
-For details, see [License](https://github.com/ganweisoft/IoTCenterWebAPi/blob/main/LICENSE).
+For details, see [License](https://github.com/ganweisoft/WebPlugins/blob/main/LICENSE).

 ### Releasing
-For the complete list of IoTCenterWebApi Releases, please see [Releases](https://github.com/ganweisoft/IoTCenterWebAPi/releases).
+For the complete list of WebPlugins Releases, please see [Releases](https://github.com/ganweisoft/IoTCenterWebAPi/releases).

 ### How to Contribute
 We warmly welcome contributions from developers.
-If you find a bug or have any ideas you'd like to share, feel free to submit an [issue](https://github.com/ganweisoft/IoTCenterWebAPi/blob/main/CONTRIBUTING.md).
+If you find a bug or have any ideas you'd like to share, feel free to submit an [issue](https://github.com/ganweisoft/WebPlugins/blob/main/CONTRIBUTING.md).